sparlund/new_abaqus/README.md

 cmake --build . --target new_abaqus
 ```
 ## Windows build
-I don't have access to a Windows PC so I don't know, use the Makefile somehow...
+I don't have access to a Windows PC so I don't know, use the CMakefile somehow...

 # To-do & features implemented
 - [x] ~~makefile~~ CMake build system